autocontracts/permissioned-blocks/whitepaper.md

 <p align="center">
 <img src="/images/permissioned-block-request.png">
 <br>
-<b>IPFS Bitswap Authorisation</b> - A request is made from Bob's IPFS node to Alice's IPFS node for a Permissioned Block.
+<b>IPFS Bitswap Authorisation</b> - A request is made from Bob's IPFS instance to Alice's IPFS instance for a Permissioned Block.
 The request contains a signed token that authenticates Bob's identity.
-Alice's node makes a secure remote call to her instance of the blockchain to verify if Bob is authorised to access this block.
+Alice's IPFS instance makes a remote call to her blockchain instance to verify if Bob is authorised to access this block.
 </p>

 When the requestor receives the IPFS block, it is also tagged in their datastore as a Permissioned Block so that the same authorisation logic is used when others make a request for this block.